-When it comes to growing pains SAP can help
+When it comes to growing pains, ERP can help!

 Today, many ERP systems offer cloud-based solution options and professional services provided to allow for a complete off-site capability.

 All companies are worried that a new ERP project will impact the day to day activities of the company.
 With careful selection of the proper provider and a focus on documenting the changes, this can be minimized.

 ERP platforms are scalable and able to be tailored to the specific needs of a business, making them much more accessible than many organizations may think.

 Most mainstream ERP systems are designed to integrate with other solutions that many businesses use, allowing custom functionality as needed.
 Many ERPs also have open APIs, allowing for easy to build custom apps and implementations.

 ERP implementation is a major project, but new hosted and targeted ERP systems allow smaller organizations to better manage the Time to Implement.

 This was once true, but the ERP technology landscape has diversified enough to accommodate businesses of all sizes.

 For A Growing Company, ERP Systems Are Required To Remain Competitive